-The City of San Antonio (the City) anticipates receiving approximately \$20.9 million in federal entitlements awarded through the U.S. Department of Housing and Urban Development (HUD).
+The City of San Antonio (the City) anticipates receiving approximately \$20.87 million in federal entitlements awarded through the U.S. Department of Housing and Urban Development (HUD).
 These grants include the Community Development Block Grant (CDBG), HOME Investment Partnerships (HOME) Program, HEARTH Emergency Solutions Grant (HESG), and Housing Opportunities for Persons with AIDS (HOPWA) Program.
-Additionally, this Action Plan includes an estimated \$250,000 in program income and will provide approximately \$21.1 million for the fourth year Action Plan of the Five Year Consolidated Plan.
+Additionally, this Action Plan includes an estimated \$2.7 million in program income for a total fifth year Action Plan budget of \$23.6 million.
 All of these funds are being directed toward activities consistent with the strategic goals outlined in the Five Year Consolidated Plan.